OpenNebula/docs/source/intro_release_notes/upgrades/upgrade_58.rst

 Step 6.
 Check Cluster Health
 --------------------------------------------------------------------------------

-At this point ``onezone show`` command should render all the followers active and in sync with the leader.
+At this point the ``onezone show`` command should display all the followers active and in sync with the leader.

 Step 7.
 Update the Hypervisors (KVM & LXD)
 --------------------------------------------------------------------------------